jingrui-niu/starter-hugo-academic-1/content/publication/control with cascade coupling/index.md

 publication: "Preprint"
 publication_short: ""

-abstract: "In this paper, we study the simultaneous controllability of wave systems in an open domain.
-We obtain a partial controllability result on a finite co-dimensional space for wave equations coupled by a single control function.
-We use microlocal defect measures and the unique continuation property of eigenfunctions to prove that an appropriate observability inequality holds for wave equations with space varying and different speeds coupled by a single control function.
-For the unique continuation property of eigenfunctions, we construct a counterexample to show that in some metrics, the unique continuation property does not hold.
-Moreover, we study different conditions to ensure the unique continuation property.
-We also extend our result to the case of constant coefficients and possibly multiple control functions.
-In this context, we prove the controllability property is equivalent to an appropriate Kalman rank condition."
+abstract: "We consider an exact controllability problem in a smooth bounded domain, for a coupled wave system, with different speeds and a single control acting  on a subdomain satisfying the Geometric Control Condition and on one speed only.
+Actions for the wave equations with the second speed are obtained through a coupling term.
+Firstly, we construct appropriate state spaces with compatibility conditions associated with the coupling structure.
+Secondly, in these well-prepared spaces, we prove that the coupled wave system is exactly controllable if and only if the coupling structure satisfies an operator Kalman rank condition."

 # Summary.
 An optional shortened abstract.
 summary: ""